bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 ### The Checklist

-You'll receive a **checklist** (see link above) from your instructor.
+You can download the **checklist** (see link above) from this page.
 Go through each item on this list meticulously.
-For every point, not only check it off but also clearly justify within your portfolio how you've addressed that requirement.
+Note a 1 (one) if the corresponding item is present and a 0 (zero) if not.
+For every row, not only check it off but also clearly justify within your portfolio how you've addressed that requirement.
 At the end of each analysis, write a  dedicated section to justify the checked items and show a screenshot.
-This demonstration of compliance is essential for your grade.
+This demonstration of compliance is essential for assessing your portfolio.

 An example: